On the role of gravity, turbulence, and the magnetic field in angular momentum transfer within molecular clouds: Results

 When comparing the full samples to the reduced ones in all simulations, it can be seen that those clumps whose gravitational, pressure-gradient, and magnetic torques are closer to the hydrodynamic torque, are precisely the most elongated ones, since by eliminating the filamentary structures, the histograms of the hydrodynamic torques tend not to overlap with the histograms of the rest of the torques.
 On the other hand, the largest magnitude reached by the histograms of the pressure-gradient and gravitational torques appears to increase by approximately two orders of magnitude for the clumps in the MHDG3 simulation compared to those in run HDG3.
 This could be due to a geometric effect introduced when measuring torques relative to the center of mass for filamentary structures, as previously discussed in section \ref{subsec:Deviations}.

 These results support the suggestion in \citetalias{Arroyo-Chavez.Vazquez-Semadeni2022} that the angular momentum transfer mechanism relies mainly on the action of turbulence.
 The mechanism we propose also involves gravity as responsible for generating the imbalance that promotes the transfer of angular momentum by turbulence.
 Indeed, in \citetalias{Arroyo-Chavez.Vazquez-Semadeni2022}, we noted that, for a gravitationally contracting clump with a fixed mass, the gravitational energy per unit mass, $e_{\rm g}$, scales with radius as $e_{\rm g} \propto R^{-1}$, while, assuming angular momentum conservation, the specific rotational energy, $e_{\rm r}$, scales as $e_{\rm r} \propto R^{-2}$.
 Then, as the clump is compressed by gravity, its ratio of rotational to gravitational energy ($\beta$) tends to increase, increasing also their angular velocity due to the conservation of angular momentum.
-Thus, $e_{\rm r}$ must eventually overtake $e_{\rm g}$, and thus, to continue its collapse process, the clump must get rid of the excess angular momentum.
-This process of angular momentum loss is therefore necessary for the collapse to proceed, and is effective down to scales where a disk appears.
+Then, if angular momentum were conserved during collapse, the rotational energy, $e_{\rm r}$, would eventually exceed the gravitational energy, $e_{\rm g}$, halting the collapse.
+In reality, however, this does not occur because angular momentum is continuously redistributed or removed.
+This process is precisely what allows the collapse to proceed, otherwise, the structure would become rotationally supported and further collapse would be prevented.
+These mechanisms must therefore operate down to the scales of disk formation.
 In \citetalias{Arroyo-Chavez.Vazquez-Semadeni2022}, we proposed that turbulent viscosity, or the transport of angular momentum between fluid parcels by turbulent mixing, could be one of the most efficient during the contraction and fragmentation of molecular clouds.
 Although we do not measure the turbulent viscosity directly, its effect is included in the term of hydrodynamic torques in this work.
 On the other hand, the generation of turbulence by the collapse itself \citep{Vazquez-Semadeni+98,Klessen_Hennebelle10,Robertson_Goldreich12,Murray_Chang15,Xu_Lazarian20,Guerrero.Vazquez2020} ensures that angular momentum can be redistributed through this mechanism throughout the entire process.
 This interplay between gravity and turbulent viscosity could explain the apparent constancy of the $\beta$ parameter.

 It is worth mentioning that, so far, we have only considered the magnitude of the torques.
 However, since the torques are vector entities, it is also relevant to study their orientation with respect to the local flow direction, which can provide clues as to how clumps acquire (or lose) their angular momentum from the environment in which they live.
 We leave this study for future work.